Bright Colors in UI Design: Benefits and Pitfalls

 Increased readability and legibility

 Vibrant colors enable enough contrast helping to increase readability and legibility.
 Due to contrast, the layout elements become distinguishable and noticeable.
 However, a too high level of color contrast may not always work well.
-If copy content and the background colors contrast too much, it will be difficult to read or scan the text.
+If the copy content and the background colors contrast too much, it will be difficult to read or scan the text.
 That’s why designers are recommended to create a mild level of contrast and apply high contrasting colors only for highlighting elements.

 Landing page for Big City Guide